 It was a cold winter at the beginning of the war and we were on our way to the paradise of my childhood in southern Småland.
-In the city of Vaxiö we changed to a narrow-gauge train that ran by coal.
+In the city of Vaxiö we changed trains to a narrow-gauge one that ran by coal.
 I was thrilled and curious.
 Why was it so dirty?
 What were those blue and white bowls that were set out on the floor at regular intervals?
-Since the locomotive was run by coal, the windows were closed tight.
+Since the locomotive was powered by coal, the windows were closed tight.
 The train blew its whistle again and again, as if to show off its power and strength.

-It was just before Christmas and there was a lot of snow over the trees and fields.
+It was just before Christmas and there was a lot of snow on the trees and fields.
 The wooden telephone poles went by like high masts against the white landscape and the telephone wires seemed to be moving up and down as I sat looking out the window at the snow.
 Up and down, up and down, a hallucinating sight you don’t see any more since telephone wires are now buried in the ground.
-And every once in a while a cloud of black soot was belched out of the engine.
+And every once in a while a cloud of black soot was belched out of the engine smokestack.

 The wooden benches we sat on looked quaint, but the soot got onto everything inside in spite of the closed windows.
 I was used to seeing upholstered seats in a train.
-Mother explained that the bowls on the floor were spittoons, set out with regular intervals in the long carriage.
+Mother explained that the bowls on the floor were spittoons, set out with regular intervals in the long and carriage.
 But why would people spit indoors, we wondered.
 Well, they don’t any more, said Mother, but they still kept the spittoons even though they didn’t serve any purpose now.

 The train worked its way from Växiö to a town called Tingsryd – slowly.
 We must have changed trains again in Tingsryd, and I can’t remember where we finally got off this quaint old train.
 But when we did, there was Mother’s Uncle Julius waiting for us with a horse and a sleigh with little bells that jingled.
 We had never traveled by sleigh before and it was even more unforgettable than the quaint old train.
 First, heavy blankets were tucked around our legs against the cold and then our jingly sleigh set out on a path so narrow that the snowy branches of the pine trees on the sides almost swept against us.